 right.
 Several geologists are standing on an old marine platform

-with beach deposits.
-Above them is yet another.
+with a thin veneer of beach deposits.
+Above them is yet another of these wave cut terraces.
 Altogether there

 may be 5 distinct paleoshorelines preserved here.
-These are from
+These resulted from

 glacio-isostatic rebound, or the uplift of the crust after ice